-Here are the eco friendly alternatives to cling film that work for us:
+Here are the eco-friendly alternatives to cling film that work for us:

 The Creative Use of Crockery & Other Kitchen Ephemera

 Got some leftovers from dinner time?
 If the food is in a bowl I’ll cover the leftovers with a plate and pop it in the fridge for later.
 If the leftovers are on a plate I’ll use an upturned plate to cover the plate with.
-If you’re in a pickle and out of plates, then saucepan lids also make pretty good plate and bowl covers too.
+And if you’re in a pickle and out of plates, then saucepan lids also make pretty good plate and bowl covers too.
 Pro tip!

-Food Storage is Your Friend
+Food Storage is Your Friend, Not Cling Film

 I have a fairly extensive collection of Tupperware, amassed over the years.
-I use these to decant leftovers in to, or to store food stuffs in the fridge that I might once have otherwise wrapped in clingfilm, such as a block of cheese, a half chopped onion or something similar.
+I use these to decant leftovers into or to store foodstuffs in the fridge that I might once have otherwise wrapped in clingfilm, such as a block of cheese, a half-chopped onion, or something similar.

 Tea Towels Aren’t Just for, Err, Tea

-For a no cost alternative I will also wrap sandwiches in a cotton napkin, or if I’m using a tupperware tub or lunchbox I’ll pop the sandwich straight in – no covering required.
+For a no-cost alternative, I will also wrap sandwiches in a cotton napkin.
+Or, if I’m using a Tupperware tub or lunchbox I’ll pop the sandwich straight in – no covering required.

 Although I have a few things that I’ve bought, these aren’t essential.
-I hope the take away message here is that giving up cling film just means being creative with what you already own.
-And if you don’t use cling film, I wonder – have I missed any tricks?
+Instead, I hope the takeaway message here is that giving up cling film just means being creative with what you already own.
+And if you don’t use cling film, I wonder, have I missed any tricks?